 What will you study each year?

 Lectures, seminars, study visits, self-study, group activities and project work

-Take a minor and give your degree that extra cutting edge.
-You can take your pick from a long list of minors offered by other THUAS departments, partner institutions in the Netherlands or abroad if you meet the entry requirements.
+Taking a minor gives your IPPL degree that extra cutting edge.
+Students can choose from a long list of minors offered by other THUAS departments, partner institutions in the Netherlands or abroad, provided that entry requirements are met.
 Minors relevant to IPPL include:

 - Making Peace Not War: Sustainable Peace and Conflict Resolution

 In this minor we look at causes of conflict, responses to conflict, crucial institutions in peacebuilding and the lesser-known players, indigenous groups, women, civil society and youth.

 - Globalisation, Governance and Development